mfronczyk/dask-actors-loadbalancer/README.md

 # dask-actors-loadbalancer
 A POC of load balancer with some affinity using asyncio for Dask Actors.
+It also contains Ray implementation for comparison.